 Be a Public Educator if you are able, but don’t feel bad if you can’t

 Anyone who’s used a Service Dog for any length of time can tell you first hand, that there are many ways Service Dogs do not make life easier.
 You often feel judged (“but you don’t look disabled!”) or questioned (“your dog is too small/too big/not the right breed”) or worse, encounter those who have appointed themselves as a kind of gatekeeper (“I saw a report on the news about fake Service Dogs so now I question all Service Dogs!”).
-Remember that if you are in public, you are likely being recorded on video — and your actions and those of your dog can help your case — or hurt it.
-Leave nothing but an excellent impression.
 But just because you have a Service Dog does not also mean you must play the role of Public Educator.
 However, if you have the time, it’s important to take even a small step to stand up for your rights.

-If you don’t have the verbal ability, time or energy to educate, your best option is to at least carry a a folded copy of the the ADA Business Brief — and leave it with whomever is questioning you.
+If you don’t have the verbal ability, time or energy to educate, your best option is to at least carry a a folded copy of the the ADA Requirements for Service Dogs — and leave it with whomever is questioning you.
 It will help not only clear your path, but also lessen the chances of an access issue for future Service Dog teams.
 Whether you want to think so or not, you are representing not only yourself, but every Service Dog team to follow.

 If you choose to educate, do it the right way

 If you choose to educate, try not to “talk down” to the person that you are working with.
-The individual stopping you is often not a manager, so giving them printed copy of the ADA Business Brief to show to their boss or team leader can assist you in explaining the law and allow them to accurately re-explain the law to their manager if necessary.
+The individual stopping you is often not a manager, so giving them printed copy of the ADA Requirements for Service Dogs to show to their boss or team leader can assist you in explaining the law and allow them to accurately re-explain the law to their manager if necessary.
 Always remain calm and professional.

 If that fails, consider other factors that may be inhibiting communication.
 Sometimes a language barrier is the issue.
 If you can, attempt to find a bilingual person that can bridge the gap.
 Another patron of the business or another staff member may be able to help.
 Examine the words you’re using to try to explain the law and your rights.
 Remember, under the law people have rights, not dogs.
 If you haven’t yet explained that a Service Dog isn’t a pet and that they have legal status under the law, ensure that is understood before covering the actual facts of the law again.